YassineFaidi/Sketchify/README.md

 # Sketchify

-*Create and transform your drawings into unique artworks with Sketchify!*
+*Transform your face sketches into realistic portraits with Sketchify!*

 ---

 ## Overview

-**Sketchify** allows users to draw freehand on a canvas and send their drawings to a custom API for processing.
-The generated image is returned and displayed, offering a seamless and interactive experience.
-This app is built with **Flutter** and integrates with an API to process images and generate a new version of the drawing.
+**Sketchify** is a specialized face drawing application that allows users to draw freehand face sketches on a canvas and send them to a custom API powered by the **DeepFaceDrawing-Jittor** model for processing.
+The model generates realistic face portraits from your sketches, offering a seamless and interactive experience.
+This app is built with **Flutter** and integrates with an API that uses advanced AI to process face drawings and generate photorealistic results.

 ---

 ## Features

-- **Interactive Drawing**: Draw freely on a blank canvas with real-time touch support.
+- **Interactive Face Drawing**: Draw freehand face sketches on a blank canvas with real-time touch support.
-- **API Integration**: Send your drawing to a backend API for processing, and get a new image back.
+- **AI-Powered Processing**: Send your face sketch to a backend API powered by the DeepFaceDrawing-Jittor model for realistic face generation.
-- **Loading State**: Display a loading state with a beautiful progress indicator while waiting for the API response.
+- **Loading State**: Display a loading state with a beautiful progress indicator while waiting for the AI model to process your sketch.
 - **Customizable API URL**: Easily change the API URL via the settings menu.
 - **Clean & Beautiful UI**: A minimalist interface with a soothing color scheme and user-friendly controls.